NEVER GIVE UP!

 A PowerPoint Presentation

-Carl Fahnestock is a Charter Member of USS Indianapolis CA-35 Legacy Organization and he serves as an active member of the organization’s Education Committee.
-He created “The Story of USS Indianapolis – A Self Study Module” to support the Legacy Organization’s mission to educate future generations about the life and times of USS Indianapolis (CA-35) and her storied crew.
+Carl Fahnestock is a Charter Member of USS Indianapolis CA-35 Legacy Organization.
+He and his wife, Lily, both serve as active members of the organization’s Education Committee.
+Together, they created “The Story of USS Indianapolis – A Self Study Module” to support the Legacy Organization’s mission to educate future generations about the life and times of USS Indianapolis (CA-35) and her storied crew.
 Carl is a US Navy Veteran and served as an Electronics Technician aboard the aircraft carrier USS Wasp (CVS-18).
+Lily was a former Secondary School Educator and is currently employed by a major company.

 Provided by Dawn Ott Bollhoefer